Honzon: Pure Land Buddhism

 In the Jōdo Shinshū school of Pure Land Buddhism, under the leadership of Honen and Shinran, the use of "honzon" became more prevalent.
 The honzon took the form of inscriptions of the nembutsu: Namu Amida Buddha, other phrases, images of the Buddha, statuary, and even representations of the founder.
 Rennyo thought a honzon in the form of the written nembutsu was more appropriate than that of statue.

 Rissho Koseikai

 In the Rissho Kosei Kai members receive and practice to a honzon enshrined in their homes they label a "Daigohonzon".
-The scroll consists of an image of Shakyamuni At the Rissho Kosei-kai headquarters there is a Gohonzon that is a statue of Shakyamuni.
+The scroll consists of an image of Shakyamuni.
+At the Rissho Kosei-kai headquarters there is a Gohonzon that is a statue of Shakyamuni.

 Zen Buddhism

 According to Suzuki, the proper honzon for the Zen altar is Shakyamuni Buddha.
-He is often attended by other Bodhisattvas and arhats such as statues of Kannon (Avalokitesvara), Yakusi (Bhaishajyaguru), Jizō (Kshitigarbha), or Miroku (Maitreya).
+He is often attended by other Bodhisattvas and arhats such as statues of Kannon (Avalokitesvara), Yakushi (Bhaishajyaguru), Jizō (Kshitigarbha), or Miroku (Maitreya).
 Sometimes there is a trio of Amida (representing the past), Shakyamuni (the present), and Miroku (the future).
 There are other choices and combinations often influenced by the guiding philosophy of a temple.